-\An increase in staffing will likely be required if new grant funds are secured

-BOE staff projected in FY 22-23 through FY 25-26 will be needed to work on critical projects such as the Glendale Hyperion Complex of Bridges, State St/UPRR and Busway, and Soto St/Valley BI projects assuming no additional funding is secured for new projects.
+An increase in staffing will likely be required if new grant funds are secured such as the Glendale Hyperion Complex of Bridges, State St/UPRR and Busway, and other bridge projects assuming no additional funding is secured for new projects.
 Should additional grants be secured, an increase in staffing will be required.